 \section{Experiments}

-In this section, we empirically compare our decentralized normalized stochastic gradient descent (DNSGD) with baseline methods, including decentralized stochastic gradient descent (D-SGD) \citep{lian2017can}, decentralized stochastic gradient descent with gradient tracking (D-SGT) \citep{nedic2009distributed,qu2017harnessing}, and decentralized normalized averaged stochastic approximation (D-NASA) \citep{li2024problem}.
-The experiments are performed on a cluster with 8 virtual GPUs, 8~virtual CPUs, and 96 GB memory.
+We conduct the experiments on the applications of image classification and fine-tuning the large language model, which are performed on a cluster with 8 virtual GPUs, 8~virtual CPUs, and 96 GB memory.
+We compare our decentralized normalized stochastic gradient descent (DNSGD) with decentralized stochastic gradient descent (D-SGD) \citep{lian2017can}, decentralized stochastic gradient descent with gradient tracking (D-SGT) \citep{nedic2009distributed,qu2017harnessing} , and decentralized normalized averaged stochastic approximation (D-NASA) \citep{li2024problem}.
+The code is available at the link: \url{https://anonymous.4open.science/r/DNSGD-F8D6}